mrheyday/.config/README.md

 # .config
-Properly managed dotfiles for macOS and Ubuntu.
+Properly managed, easy-to-grok dotfiles for macOS and Ubuntu.

 > Enjoy using this software?
-[Become a sponsor!](https://github.com/sponsors/marlonrichert).
+[Become a sponsor!](https://github.com/sponsors/marlonrichert)

 ![screenshot](screenshot.png)

 ## Installation
-0. Depending on your OS, open a terminal, do one of the folowing and wait for the installation to
+0. Open a terminal, do one of the folowing, and wait for the installation to complete:
-    complete:
     * macOS:
       ```shell
       xcode-select --install